GoogleForCreators/web-stories-wp/readme.txt

 == Terms of Service ==

 By using this plugin, you agree to [Google's Terms of Service](https://policies.google.com/terms).
-By using third-party imagery and video provided by [Unsplash](https://unsplash.com/terms) and [Coverr](https://coverr.co/license), you agree to adhere to their ToS and licensing terms."
+By using third-party imagery and video provided by [Unsplash](https://unsplash.com/terms), [Coverr](https://coverr.co/license) and [Tenor](https://tenor.com/legal-terms), you agree to adhere to the respective Terms of Service.

 == Frequently Asked Questions ==